RobertBoganKang/file_qrcode_converter/m3/README.md

 ## Introduction

-If the log text saving is availabel, the log file could carry much information.
+If log text saving is available, log files can carry a lot of information for transferring files.

 ## Usage